How to Create Project Scope for Contractors: A Homeowner Guide

 How detailed should my project scope be?

 Your scope should be as detailed as possible.
-Include brand names, model numbers, colors, dimensions, and specific installation methods.
-The more detail you provide, the less room there is for interpretation,and the fewer change orders you’ll face.
+Include brand names, model numbers, colors, finishes, and specific tasks like demolition, disposal, and cleanup.
+The more detail you provide, the more accurate your quotes will be.

-"Call 833-365-8755 now or visit Download Scope Guide to get your free project scope template and start your renovation with confidence."
+"Call 833-365-8755 or visit Create Your Project Scope to get started on your project scope and protect your home investment today."

 Elena John